Advanced-computer-lab-2024/Roammate/README.md

 The frontend application will run at http://localhost:5173.
 Open this URL in your browser to interact with the application's user interface.

 ## 🤝 Contributing
+Contributions are always welcome to Roammate!

+Whether you're here to fix bugs, propose new features, or help improve documentation, we're thrilled to have your support.

+### Getting Started:

+To begin contributing:

+1. *Fork the repository* to your GitHub account.
+2. *Clone your forked repository* and create a new branch:

+   bash
+   git checkout -b my-new-feature

+3. Make your changes and commit them:

+   bash
+   git commit -am "Add some feature"

+ 4. *Push your branch* to your forked repository:

+    bash
+    git push origin my-new-feature

+5. Open a *Pull Request (PR)* against the main branch of this repository.

+### Reporting Issues

+If you encounter any issues, feel free to report them using the GitHub Issues feature.
+For a helpful bug report, please include:

+- A brief summary or background of the issue.
+- Detailed steps to reproduce the issue.
+- Any sample code or context.
+- The expected and actual outcomes.
+- Any additional notes or observations.

+### Feature Requests

+Have an idea for a new feature?
+We'd love to hear it!
+Open a GitHub issue with your proposal, making sure to provide context, motivation, and detailed examples of how it would benefit the project.

+### Pull Requests

+We appreciate your efforts to contribute via Pull Requests.
+Here's how you can make the process smoother:

+- Ensure the tests pass before submitting your PR.
+- Include tests for any new functionality you've added.
+- Make sure your changes align with the project's goals.

 ## ©️ Credits